mutt0-ds/mutt0-ds.github.io/content/posts/2026/06/ai-architecture.md

 ## Miscellaneous

+<div style="max-width: 1640px;"><div style="left: 0; width: 100%; height: 0; position: relative; padding-bottom: 44.6233%;"><iframe src="https://iframely.net/4Ux0Xpbx?theme=dark" style="top: 0; left: 0; width: 100%; height: 100%; position: absolute; border: 0;" allowfullscreen></iframe></div></div>

 We've only scratched the surface, but here are a few final infrastructure points I would always include in a production-ready setup:

-- The Configuration: in production, you need the agility to deploy an emergency prompt hot-fix instantly without waiting for a full 10-minute CI/CD deployment pipeline.
+- **Configuration**: in production, you need the agility to deploy an emergency prompt hot-fix instantly without waiting for a full 10-minute CI/CD deployment pipeline.
 Store your base prompts, model settings, and configurations in a database that can be synced to the orchestrator
-- A solid Observability Layer: you absolutely need deep tracing for debugging when something goes wrong, and to track hallucinations, token spend, and other KPIs.
+- A solid **Observability** Layer: you absolutely need deep tracing for debugging when something goes wrong, and to track hallucinations, token spend, and other KPIs.
 There are plenty of great production solutions out there, many of which are completely self-hostable
-- Graceful Fallbacks: LLMs fail, rate limits get hit, and cloud vendor APIs go down.
-You should always have a backup model hosted by an entirely different provider ready to take over if your main provider becomes unresponsive—it's the only way to ensure high uptime
+- Graceful **fallbacks**: LLMs fail, rate limits get hit, and cloud vendor APIs go down.
+You should always have a backup model hosted by an entirely different provider ready to take over if your main provider becomes unresponsive: it's the only way to ensure high uptime
-- Memory Management: all the conversational APIs let you pass previous messages back to the model to maintain a coherent conversation flow (otherwise, the AI has total amnesia on every new turn).
+- **Memory** management: all the conversational APIs let you pass previous messages back to the model to maintain a coherent conversation flow (otherwise, the AI has total amnesia on every new turn).
 However, keep two things in mind: 1. it really helps to enforce structured [long-term memory](https://mutt0-ds.github.io/posts/2026/05/long-term-memory/), 2. keep a close eye on long chat sessions.
 They will eventually need to be truncated or summarized to save on token costs and prevent overloading the context window of your smaller, fast utility models.

 ## Wrap up

-Those were the pillars for a good conversational AI architecture—something I've refined over the years building different projects in different areas.
+Those were the pillars for a good conversational AI architecture: something I've refined over the years building different projects in different areas.
 I know we just had a very quick overview of a vast, complex and rapidly-evolving world, but I hope this was helpful!
 I was looking for a post like this before creating [Charlie](https://mutt0-ds.github.io/posts/2026/04/charlie-lessons/).
 If you have any question or want to explore a point in more depth, [you know where to find me](https://www.linkedin.com/in/davide-muttoni-77b134194/).